Medical experts warn COVID-19 cases will rise after Super Bowl

 HILLSBOROUGH COUNTY, Fla.
-(WFLA) — Hillsborough County officials say the county is on the other side of the holiday peak in COVID-19 coronavirus cases, but they warn with the Super Bowl in Tampa, people need to keep their guard up.
+(WFLA) — Officials in the Tampa area warn people need to keep their guard up amind the coronavirus pandemic.

 “We anticipate this will pick back up after the game next week,” Emergency Management Official Tim Dudley says they’re preparing for testing numbers to pick up again after the Super Bowl.